polynetwork/dev-docs/GLOSSARY.md

 ## Poly Chain

 The relay chain in the cross-chain ecosystem, a crucial component of the cross-chain ecosystem.
 The various types of nodes are deployed and maintained by other individuals or organizations and have their own unique governance and trust mechanism.
-The Poly chain is responsible for connecting them, standardizing cross-chain data flow, interfaces, and verifying the legitimacy of cross-chain data, etc.
+Poly Chain is responsible for connecting them, standardizing cross-chain data flow, interfaces, and verifying the legitimacy of cross-chain data, etc.

 ## Canonical Block